National Database and Registration Authority: Requirements

 In Pakistan, all adult citizens must register for the Computerised National Identity Card (CNIC) with a unique number upon reaching the age of 18.
 It serves as an identification document to authenticate an individual's identity as the citizen of Pakistan.
 Before introduction of the CNIC, manual National Identity Cards (NICs) were issued to citizens of Pakistan.
 Today, the Government has shifted all its existing records of National Identity Cards (NIC) to the central computerised database managed by NADRA.
 New CNIC's are machine-readable and carry facial and fingerprint information.

 Every citizen is required to have a NIC number, and the number is required for many activities such as getting a driver licence or passport, registering a vehicle, receiving social insurance/Zakat funding, enrolling in school, college or technical institute, filing a legal affidavit, wiring funds, paying taxes, opening/operating a bank account, getting a utility connection (electricity, phone, mobile phone, water and sewer, natural gas), obtaining an alcohol permit for non-Muslim citizens, registering a marriage or divorce etc. However, since some Pakistanis do not conduct any of the activities described above, a few do not have ID cards.
-In 2007, NADRA announced that it had issued 60 million CNIC (the C standing for computerised) numbers, which is approximately one-third of the population.
+In 2007, NADRA announced that it had issued 60 million CNICs (the C standing for computerised) numbers, which is approximately one-third of the population.
 The authority had issued the 10 millionth CNIC on 11 February 2002; 20 millionth on 18 June 2002; 30 millionth on 22 December 2003; 40 millionth on 1 October 2004; and 50 millionth CNIC on 14 February 2006.